 The ship-of-the-line bureaucrat, Finance clerks are your typical Salarymen, with vague job descriptions and even vaguer quarterly goals.
 As such, these Salarymen tend to have a slightly more diverse skill set, owing to both the requirements of their job, and the fact that they didn't have anything better to do.

-Finance clerks gain a bonus feat from the following list: Acrobatic, Agile, Alertness, Animal Affinity, Athletic, Deceitful, Diligent, Great Fortitude, Iron Will, Lightning Reflexes, Magical Aptitude, Negotiator, Nimble Fingers, Self-Sufficient, Stealthy, and Toughness and garner a 5% per level discount to the relevant items.
+Finance clerks gain a bonus feat from the following list: Acrobatic, Agile, Alertness, Animal Affinity, Athletic, Deceitful, Diligent, Great Fortitude, Iron Will, Lightning Reflexes, Magical Aptitude, Negotiator, Nimble Fingers, Self-Sufficient, Stealthy, and Toughness

 Departmental Perk